Paykend: History

+In the early eight century, the city was a great trade center and was protected by great mudbrick walls and an inner citadel.
+When the Arab conquests reached the region in the eight century, the population were forced to pay tribute.
+However, they rebelled in 706, according to some stories due to the Arab governor trying to take advantage of a local girl or possibly simply as the inhabitants did not want to pay tribute any more.

+The Arab governor of Khurasan, Qutayba ibn Muslim, decided to set an example and besieged the city.
+He undermined the walls and though the miners died during the collapse of the wall, the city fell.
+In the aftermath, all fighting men were systematically killed and the women and children taken into captivity.
+The Arabs acquired an enormous quantity of booty, melting down many ancient artifacts of silver in order to pay the Muslim soldiers.
+The city never recovered from the sack and was soon overshadowed by the neighbouring city of Bukhara.

 Site description

 According to the archaeological research, Poykent was founded as a small village in the 4th century B.C., and was later transformed into a fortress.
 During that period, it was a trade center, as the city connected Southern countries (Bactria, India, Iran) with Northern countries (Front of Ural, Coast of Volga, Northern Caucus).
 Poykent was one of the important military and trade centers of the Western borders of the Sogd.
 Due to the development of the Great Silk Road and joining with Poykent fortress have been founded first and second sites of ancient settlement.
 Hence the city Poykent was founded.

 According to Chinese chronicles, this city was under the "An" (安, Bukhara) kingdom and was the centre of the "Bi" (毕) khanate.
 It has also been noted that in Poykent there was no khokim (governor), the city was ruled by traders' council, and in the full sense of the word the city was a republic in the 6th-7th century.
 The scientists of Institute of Archaeology of the Academy of Sciences of the Republic of Uzbekistan have carried out scientific research in the ruins of the city for a long time.
 As a result, Zoroastrian temples, a palace, and a mosque, built in the 9th century, and remnants of a tower were found in citadel.
 In the inner part of city were discovered defensive walls, a gate, roads, and the remains of [living] quarters (makhallas), while on the outside rabads (suburbs) of the city - there are pottery centers and caravanserais.
 According to the researcher, due to the inaccessibility of the lower flaw of Zarafshon River, the city ceased to exist in the middle of the 9th century.